Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 > Other Nomenclature
 - "BOND MACS" are the MAC addresses for the physical interfaces that your node will use for the various VLANs.
-- "NMN MAC" is this is the same as the BOND MAC addresses, but with emphasis on the vlan-participation.
-> Relationships ...
 - BOND0 MAC0 and BOND0 MAC1 should **not** be on the same physical network card to establish redundancy for failed chips.
 - On the other hand, if any nodes' capacity prevents it from being redundant, then MAC1 and MAC0 will still produce a valid configuration if they do reside on the same physical chip/card.
 - The BMC MAC is the exclusive, dedicated LAN for the onboard BMC.
 It should not be swapped with any other device.